-Amendments to IAS 1: Classification of liabilities as current or non-current
+Amendments to IAS 1: Classification of Liabilities as Current or Non-current

-In January 2020, the IASB issued amendments to paragraph 69 to 76 of IAS 1 to specify the requirements for classifying as current or non-current.
+In January 2020, the IASB issued amendments to paragraphs 69 to 76 of IAS 1 to specify the requirements for classifying liabilities as current or non-current.
 The amendments clarify:

-- ▶ What is meant by a right to defer settlement; - That a right to defer must exist at the end of the reporting period; - That classification is unaffected by the likelihood that an entity will exercise its deferral right; and - That only if an embedded derivative in a convertible liability is itself an equity instrument would the terms of a liability not impact its classification.
+- what is meant by a right to defer settlement - ▶ that a right to defer must exist at the end of the reporting period - that classification is unaffected by the likelihood that an entity will exercise its deferral right - ▶ that only if an embedded derivative in a convertible liability is itself an equity instrument would the terms of a liability not impact its classification

 The amendments are effective for annual reporting periods beginning on or after 1 January 2023 and must be applied retrospectively.
-The amendments to the classification of liabilities is not expected to have a significant impact on the Group's consolidated financial statements.
+The amendments are not expected to have a material impact on the Group's consolidated financial statements.